qbicsoftware/research-data-management/docs/project/project_edit.md

 within the dialog and save your changes via the "save" button on the bottom.
 ![project_navigation_search](images/project_edit.png)

-# Upload of Project related files
+# Upload of Project Related Files

 After successful project creation, navigate into your project of interest as outlined in [project navigation](project_introduction.md#project-navigation).